 |Goals and objectives||Study the steps of the sales process, learn to predict and shape customers’ needs, present products in terms of customer benefits, handle objections, and close sales.
 Make the first sale.|

-Know the steps of the sales process, objections, funnel questions and answers to them, sales closing techniques.
-Know how and what to say about competitors in the market, their products and their strengths and weaknesses.
-Be able to work with the mail.|
+Know the steps of the sales process, objections, funnel questions and answers, and sales closing techniques.
+Know-how and what to say about competitors in the market, their products, and their strengths and weaknesses.

 Business proposal templates, call records, chats.